ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 sends a NEW_CONNECTION_ID frame with Sequence Number and Retire Prior To equal to the same value.

-Clients may cease receiving with forwarded mode over an existing tunnel while retaining the same client-to-target connection by creating a new tunnel with "Proxy-QUIC-Forwarding" set to "?0" and migrating the client-to-target connection.
+Clients can cease receiving with forwarded mode over an existing tunnel while retaining the same client-to-target connection by creating a new tunnel with "Proxy-QUIC-Forwarding" set to "?0" and migrating the client-to-target connection.